 - Single serving items with peels (citrus, bananas)

 - Other food which can be distributed without gathering (no shared food utensils, shared communal bowls (like for chips) or potluck-style offerings)

-- Office to remained closed until September 1, 2021.
-Until that time, continue with existing policy for essential work allowed, with a limit of 6 people in the office at a time.
+- Office to remain closed until January 1, 2021.
+Until that time, essential work allowed, with a limit of 6 people in the office at a time

 Continue Covid-19 safe behavior